-Provident Financial Group’s approach to CR is underpinned by a range of corporate policies which set the codes of conduct, controls, processes and requirements for all employees, self-employed agents, suppliers and contractors, and the operating divisions within the Group.
+Provident Financial Group’s approach to CR is underpinned by a range of corporate policies which set the codes of conduct, controls, processes and requirements for all employees, Customer Experience Managers, suppliers and contractors, and the operating divisions within the Group.

 These policies cover a wide of issues that are of relevance to the Group’s CR programme and focus on ensuring that Provident Financial Group and its operating businesses comply with all applicable legislation and regulatory requirements, and operate in a responsible and ethical manner, in line with its values and commitment to sound business practices.
 These include: